manojsingh047/trello-vanilla-js/README.md

 # trello-vanilla-js

-trello clone in vanilla js
+an ugly (without styles) variant of trello clone in vanilla js